nikolaAV/skeleton/iterator_traits2/README.md

 They are not too hard to memorize, just remember that the capabilities one category requires are inherited from the next powerful category.
 The whole point of iterator categories is that if an algorithm knows what kind of iterator it is dealing with, it can be implemented in an optimized way.
 This way, the programmer can lean back and express his intent, while the compiler can choose the optimal implementation for the given task.
-But another side of this story when a programmer himself wants to apply such optimization.
+But another side of this story is when a programmer himself wants to apply such optimization.
 Let's say he wants to implement several overloaded his own algorithms for different parametrized input agruments like that:
 ```cpp
     // version for iterators